SF SmartCard FAQs

 You will receive an email when your refund has been directly deposited to your OneAccount.
 Additionally, you will be able to see details of your OneAccount by accessing your OneAccount Statement on the website.

 Can I have my refund deposited to another bank account?

 If you choose to have your refund deposited to a bank of your choice, this may take 2–3 business days from the day the college releases the funds.
 In order to have your refund deposited to your bank, you must first activate your SF Smart Card at the Higher One website.
-For this option, you will need to complete, print and mail or fax the third party form to the designated address.
 Your normal banking fees associated with the bank you choose will apply.

 Can I select a paper check instead?

 By not selecting a OneAccount or another bank account, by default, a paper check will be sent to you via regular US Mail.
 A paper check will be issued within five to seven days from the day the college releases the funds.
 Regardless of how you choose to receive your funds, you should activate your card at the Higher One website.